-On Sept.
-8, 1985, a 911 call came in to New York City police.
-On the other end of the phone, internationally famous sculptor Carl Andre was struggling to tell the dispatcher that his wife, Ana Mendieta, had fallen to her death from their 34th-floor apartment window.
+On September 8, 1985, a 911 call came in to New York City police.
+On the other end of the phone, internationally renowned sculptor Carl Andre was struggling to tell the dispatcher that his wife, Ana Mendieta, had fallen to her death from their 34th-floor apartment window.

 Though he denied any wrongdoing, suspicion quickly fell on him, though a judge eventually took Andre’s word for it.
-After being acquitted of all charges three years later, Carl Andre continued to make a name for himself as a well-regarded artist, though he remains controversial to this day.
+After being acquitted of all charges three years later, Carl Andre continued to make a name for himself as a pioneering minimalist artist.

 How Carl Andre And Ana Mendieta Ended Up Together, Despite Very Different Backgrounds

 Carl Andre was born on September 16, 1935, in Quincy, Massachusetts.
-He had a typical, quiet upbringing through his primary and secondary school years before attending Phillips Academy, where he met the earliest influences on his artistic perspective.
+He had a typical suburban upbringing through his primary and secondary school years before attending Phillips Academy, where he encountered the earliest influences on his artistic perspective.

 In 1956, after a stint in the Army, he moved to New York City to hone his craft as a sculptor.
-Over the years, Andre worked with a number of mediums, but became well known in the art world for his minimalist approach.
+Over the years, Andre worked with a number of mediums, but became recognized in the art world for his minimalist approach.

 In 1979, Andre met Ana Mendieta through a friend at an art gallery in New York City.
 Mendieta was born in Havana, Cuba in 1948 to a wealthy family.
 She and her sister were sent to Iowa under the U.S. government program Operation Peter Pan, which helped Cuban children flee Fidel Castro’s rule.

-In middle school, she found her passion for art, and was heavily influenced by the avant-garde art community during her college years.
-She felt the discrimination against her in Iowa and moved to New York City to pursue a career in art.
+In middle school, she found her passion for art, and was heavily influenced by the avant-garde community during her college years.
+She felt the discrimination against her in Iowa and moved to New York City to pursue her career.

-Unlike Andre’s minimalist approach, Mendieta’s was bold, often autobiographical, and drew on themes like feminism, identity, and finding a place to belong.
+Unlike Andre’s minimalist approach, Mendieta’s was bold, often autobiographical, and drew on themes like feminism, identity, and finding a place of belonging.
 It could also often be intensely visceral, using violent imagery.
 Mendieta once said, “Through my earth/body sculptures, I become one with the earth … I become an extension of nature and nature becomes an extension of my body.”

 Where Andre was loud, outspoken, and often the center of attention, Mendieta did not prefer the spotlight.
-Their stark differences would become a point of contention between the pair as their relationship continued.
+Their stark differences would become a point of contention between the pair as their relationship evolved.